nazzart/zeppelin-navigation/README.md

 # Webpack Starter Kit - the boilerplate which gives you a quick start for developing awesome projects!

 @author: Arturs Nazarovs
-@version: 1.0.0
+@version: 2.0.0

 ## Installation / Getting started

 - npm install
-- webpack run watch (for development / testing)
+- npm run dev (for development / testing)
-- webpack run build (for production)
+- npm run prod (for production)
+- npm run watch (to watch for a changes)
 - navigate to http://localhost:3000/ or wait when browser automaticaly will open the app.

 ## Features